-Men and women seem to see friendships differently.
-I understand that friendships can become more complicated as our lives change, as we marry, divorce, move, change jobs, fall ill.
-(And increasingly as we age, friends can pass on.)
+The way that men and women go about their friendships differs quite a bit.
+As our lives change—as we marry, divorce, move, change jobs, fall ill—friendships can become more complicated.
+And of course, at our age, we’re faced increasingly with the death of friends.
 That’s why I now focus more than ever on nurturing the friendships I have as well as making new ones.
 But I worry about my husband, who seems to have no friends right now.
 Or very few.

-That fact hit me especially hard at the end of last week; each of my nights was filled with a “friend date.”
-A confluence of events—dinner one night, a book signing another, a photography class, and a beach date—was tinged with a tad of guilt when I arrived home to my sleeping husband and kissed him softly on the forehead to let him know I’d returned safely.
+Even before the pandemic, he was isolated.
+My weeks were filled with “friend dates:” dinner one night, a book signing another, a photography class, and a beach date.
+The fun I had was tinged with a tad of guilt when I arrived home to my sleeping husband and kissed him softly on the forehead to let him know I’d returned safely.

-The thought of him sitting home alone all night while I was out having fun grabbed me in a way that startled me and gnawed at my consciousness for days.
+The thought of him sitting home alone all night while I was out having fun grabbed me in a way that startled me and gnawed at my consciousness.
+When I spend evenings with friends, I feel bad that I’m leaving him on his own.

 Read More: Where Have All My Friends Gone?
 Dealing With the Losses That Come at Midlife